geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 [Fill out this form](https://forms.gle/ad7JoBreedj7V5G4A) to express interest in the course.
 There are limited spaces available, so please book soon to avoid disappointment!

 If you have any questions please [book in a 20 minute consultation](https://calendar.app.google/WxiqwKniNyM5K37d6) or [drop us an email](mailto:info@gfsc.studio).

-{{< biglink "Join us by becoming a PlaceCal Organiser" "https://forms.gle/ad7JoBreedj7V5G4A" "Register now" >}}
+{{< biglink "Join our movement by becoming a PlaceCal Organiser" "https://forms.gle/ad7JoBreedj7V5G4A" "Register now" >}}